Tapping the Power of Optimism

-Whenever you're having trouble with thinking negative thoughts, expecting the worst, or feeling powerless, try any of these exercises for a few days.
+Whenever you're having trouble with thinking negative thoughts, expecting the worst, or feeling powerless, try any of these tips for a few days.footnote 1

 - Practice gratitude.
 Write down three things in your life that you are grateful for.
 This kind of focus on what enriches your life can help keep your thoughts and feelings more positive.